Shiori1203/hello-world/README.md

 Day 32: 1/6/2018 (Portfolio day9)

 Today's Progress:
-Spotted some code errors in HTML but another one showed up.
+Spotted some code errors in HTML and fixed it but another problem showed up.
 Now my portforlio site is a mess XD